vanallenlab/pancan_germline_wgs/README.md

 ## Storage

-All sample-level input data is stored in a secure Google Cloud bucket: `gs://dfci-g2c-inputs`
+All sample-level input data is stored in a secure Google Cloud bucket.
 Note that permissions must be granted for bucket access.

 The bucket is organized as follows:
 * One directory per cohort